-- One of the lightest tents on the market.
+- One of the lightest tents on the market

-- Very cheap when compared to other ultralight tents.
+- Very cheap when compared to other ultralight tents

-- Very small packed size.
+- Very small packed size

 What we don’t:

-- Setting up and taking down can be challenging at start.
+- Setting up and taking down can be challenging at start

-26.5 oz / 750 g
+- Weight26.5 oz / 750 g

-16 x 6 in / 40 x 15 cm
+- Packed Dimensions16 x 6 in / 40 x 15 cm

-88 x 35/27 x 42 in / 223 x 89/68 x 106 cm
+- Built Dimensions88 x 35 x 42 in / 223 x 89 x 106 cm

-Spring, Summer, Autumn
+- SeasonsSpring, Summer, Autumn

-DAC NFL Aluminum, Ripstop Nylon, Nylon Mesh
+- MaterialsDAC NFL Aluminum, Ripstop Nylon, Nylon Mesh

 Detailed In-Depth Review

-If you’re looking to save some space in your backpack, then you’ll be impressed by the Flash Air one’s tiny packed size.
+If you’re looking to save some space in your backpack, then you’ll be impressed by the Flash Air 1’s tiny packed size.
 Together with the stakes and poles, it’s about 16 x 6 inches / 40 x 15 cm in size in a packed state.
 But if you pack the stakes and poles separately, you can easily compress the rest of the tent to about 6.3 x 8 inches / 16 x 20 cm, which equates only to about five liters.

 But because it’s a trekking pole tent, if you bring just one trekking pole you can leave the tent pole at home, which reduces the weight to 24.7 oz / 700 g.
-If you strip the tent to only the essentials and remove all the storage bags and the repair tube for the tent pole (included with the tent) the total weight is reduced to 23 oz / 650 g, which is very impressive considering that this tent is priced so affordably.
+If you strip the tent to only the essentials and remove all the storage bags, the repair tube for the tent pole (included with the tent), and replace the main pole with your trekking pole, the total weight is reduced to 23 oz / 650 g, which is very impressive considering that this tent is priced so affordably.